dhowlett99/dmxlights/Manual.md

 Switched fixtures are configured in the config as described above, but sometimes it's useful to override a parameter.

 Switches now have the ability to be selected indidually just like any other sequence.
 This way you can select a switch and for example override the speed, color or gobo settings using the button at the botton of the Launchpad or GUI .
 Overriden settings can be stored in a preset.

+Note that you can only override a setting that exists as a channel in the fixture.
+For example to Override ProgramSpeed the fixture would need to have a channel called ProgramSpeed.

 Notice that all switch indicators will be shown dimmed, only when you select a switch will it brighten up and become focused.
 Tapping further will change the state (switch position).
 You can also override switch parameters like speed when a switch is selected.
 The status bar at the bottom will also show overridable switch parameters.